artemvlas/veretino/README.md

 The App allows to avoid unexpected data loss*, for example, in the event of a disk error or incomplete download.
 Checking across the entire folder and multiple subfolders allows to find data loss in any of the contained files.

-#### *Please note that the Veretino app does not repair the data and is not able to prevent their loss, but only serves to verify and inform about integrity
+#### *Please note that the Veretino app does not repair the data and is not able to prevent the data loss, but only serves to data integrity verification